 Once you find your relationship therapist who can help you heal, the treatment process can give rise to unknown and uncomfortable emotions.
 Keep in mind this is just a part of the therapy, and you will finally feel free when it concludes.

 What you should not share

-Therapy is where a couple goes to put all the issues on the table.
-The hope is to resolve the issues, repair the relationship and rebuild with love.
+There are various benefits of marriage counseling.
+Despite it being a time-consuming process, it has a long term effect.
+The hope is to resolve the issues, repair the relationship, and rebuild with love.
 However, how little or how much you say can significantly hamper the therapy process.